Tiger Woods had a rod inserted in his leg during an emergency surgery after a high-speed crash | NewsChannel 3-12

 Deputies responding to Woods saw no evidence of impairment, Villanueva said, and they didn’t ask hospital officials to take a blood draw, he said.
 A Los Angeles law enforcement source told CNN that no field sobriety test was administered because of the seriousness of Woods’ injuries.

-The sheriff’s department said Woods was the only occupant of the car.
+Woods was the only person in the car, the sheriff’s department said.

-Another car, not involved in the initial rollover incident, stopped after the crash and was rear-ended, according to Los Angeles County PIO Henry Narvaez.
+Another car, not involved in the initial rollover incident, stopped after the crash and was rear-ended, said Los Angeles County public information officer Henry Narvaez.

 Woods hosted Genesis international and was on the course the day before

-Woods likely was headed for the Rolling Hills Country Club in nearby Rolling HIlls Estates for a shoot with Golf Digest and Golf TV, according to Daniel Rapaport, the Tiger Woods correspondent for Golf Digest.
+Woods likely was headed for the Rolling Hills Country Club in nearby Rolling HIlls Estates for a shoot with Golf Digest and Golf TV, said Daniel Rapaport, the Tiger Woods correspondent for Golf Digest.

-“Tiger has a long-term partnership with Discovery developing exclusive content for GOLFTV and Golf Digest,” Golf Digest’s statement said.
 “He was filming his latest series with us yesterday, which will see him giving on-course instruction to a number of celebrities including Jada Pinkett Smith, Dwyane Wade and David Spade.
-He was due to continue filming with us today.”
+He was due to continue filming with us today,” Golf Digest’s statement said.

 Tuesday’s scheduled filming was to include Woods with Los Angeles Chargers quarterback Justin Herbert, a source familiar with the shoot told CNN.
 ESPN reported that New Orleans Saints quarterback Drew Brees was also to be a part of the shoot with Herbert.